BOSCO’S History – BOSCO'S

 BOSCO’S History

 I n 1991, we purchased Basement Baseball Cards.
 In June, this store was moved to a prime location with 1,400 square feet in Eagle River.
 Comics, games and licensed sports clothing were added to create a full fledged BOSCO'S. Sales were beyond our expectations.
 We also purchased All Star Sports.
 We closed that store and moved the inventory to the Spenard store.
 In 1992, Superman died and we moved the Dimond Center store to a busier location in the mall and doubled its size.
-More comics, more cards, more games, more t-shirts, more ...well, you get the picture.
+More comics, more sports and non sportscards, more games, more t-shirts, more ...well, you get the picture.
 At all of our stores, we increased our stock of autographed sports memorabilia.
 The POG craze hit and we caught the wave.